Up to 30% off Helix mattresses

 Mattress tester Riley Otis found that the DreamCloud’s biggest strength was its pressure relief for back sleepers.
 The DreamCloud earned a rare 5-star pressure relief score for back sleepers, meaning people who prefer to sleep in this position will get the perfect amount of lift to keep their spines in healthy alignment.

 Cooling is another one of the DreamCloud’s strong suits.
-The cooling fiber-adorned cover layer and airflow-enhancing coil system help prevent overheating, so you stay cool and comfortable throughout the night.
-During testing, Riley gave this mattress a near-perfect cooling score of 4.5 out of 5.
+The cooling fiber cover and airflow-enhancing coil system help prevent overheating, so you stay cool and comfortable throughout the night.

 “The cover felt cool to the touch when I first lay on the DreamCloud,” Riley said.
 “As time went on, the cooling fibers did a great job of maintaining a neutral temperature.
 I have no problem recommending this mattress to people who tend to sleep hot.”
+She then gave this mattress a near-perfect cooling score of 4.5 out of 5.

 The DreamCloud also delivers exceptional support throughout its entire surface, which is crucial if you’re considering a smaller mattress.
 Riley gave the DreamCloud a 4 out of 5 for edge support because its perimeter provided enough support for her to sit and lie along the far reaches of the mattress without feeling insecure or falling off.

 Dreaming of better sleep with the DreamCloud?
 Read our full DreamCloud Hybrid mattress review for more information.
-If you’re a side sleeper, check out the DreamCloud Memory Foam instead.
+If you’re a side sleeper, check out the DreamCloud Memory Foam mattress instead.

 Nectar Classic – Best Twin XL Memory Foam Mattress